 3. Take the Right Supplements

 Even though the fertility diet will provide you with the nutrients you need for a healthy conception and pregnancy, you will probably need to supplement…especially if fish guts and moose livers don’t sound very appetizing no matter how you cook it.

-The first supplement that I recommend every person truly needs is cod liver oil: fermented cod liver oil blended with high vitamin butter oil to be exact.
+The first supplement that I recommend every person truly needs is extra virgin cod liver oil to be exact.
 This supplement is actually a food but comes in either a capsule or flavored gel form to make consuming it more tolerable.
 This cod liver oil offers nature’s most potent source of fat-soluble vitamins A, D, E and K as well as the widest range of essential fatty acids.
 The essential need for these nutrients continue to be discovered by the latest scientific research for everything from immunity to cardiovascular health to reproductive health.
 You can learn more about why cod liver oil is so great here and purchase the cod liver oil we use and recommend here.